-- Rodents: An infestation of rodents – mice, rats, etc. – can spoil seed through contaminants such as urine or feces.
-Checking for chewed containers, rodent tracks or visible feces can indicate contaminated seed as well as unwanted rodent populations.
+- Rodents: An infestation of rodents, such as mice and rats, can spoil seed through contaminants such as urine or feces.
+Check for chewed containers.
+Rodent tracks or visible feces can indicate contaminated seed as well as unwanted rodent populations.

 - Aging: Very old birdseed loses its nutritional value.
-While it may not show blatant signs of being spoiled, seed that is dull, dusty or dried out is less healthy for the birds and should be discarded if possible.
+While it may not show blatant signs of being spoiled, the seed that is dull, dusty, or dried out is less healthy for the birds and should be discarded if possible.

 - Feces: Many different wild bird diseases are spread through contaminated feces, and when bird feeders are dirty and caked with excrement, the birdseed can be infected.
 Birders should thoroughly clean feeders and remove any feces buildup each time feeders are refilled, or that contamination can easily spread to spoil more seed.